Medical School Letters of Recommendation - The Complete Guide

 3. How Old Can Letters of Recommendation Be for Medical School?

 Generally, a letter of recommendation should not be more than one year old.
-If you have a letter of recommendation that exceeds this timespan and cannot receive a newer one, try to ask the recommender to redate the previous letter they’ve written to solve this issue.
+If you have a letter of recommendation that exceeds this timespan and cannot receive a newer one, try to ask the recommender to redate the previous letter they’ve written to solve this issue if you’re reapplying to medical school.

 Final Thoughts